kevinpdicks/jekyll-now/about.md

 permalink: /about/
 ---

-I am a Security Researcher, Penetration Tester, Bug Bounty Hacker and CTF player.
+I am a Security Researcher, Penetration Tester, Bug Bounty Hunter and CTF player.

 ### More Information

 A blog about penetration testing across infrastructure, web, and mobile applications.